A scarcely known mission took place in the skies above the Mediterranean Sea.

 Even thought the events influenced the US-Italian diplomatic relations very negatively for quite some time, most probably, the night intercept was, until then, the most complex aerial anti-terrorist mission ever planned.

-The Be-Devilers of VF-74 were disbanded on 28 april 1994 after they spent their last days as Adversary Squadron simulating aircrafts as MiG-29, MiG-31 and SU-27.
-Instead in the 1995 the Sluggers of VF-103 taking the skull and bones left by the disbanded VF-84 and changed their name into Jolly Rogers.
+The Be-Devilers of VF-74 were disbanded on Apr.
+28, 1994, after they spent their last days as Adversary Squadron simulating aircrafts as MiG-29, MiG-31 and SU-27.
+Instead in the 1995 the Sluggers of VF-103 took the skull and bones left by the disbanded VF-84 and changed their name into Jolly Rogers.